Imagine getting in the car with all of your equipment and NOT knowing where your final destination would be!

-What struck us was how pure white the light was when it came back, almost like being under a white fluorescent bulb.
+“look at this light!” my father uttered.
+What struck us was the pure white color of the light on the landscape, almost like being under a white fluorescent bulb.
 Slowly, as more of the sun came back, the light started getting more color.

-But as predicted, the congestion along I-25 was horrible on the way back.
+Eventually we got back on the road, and as predicted, the congestion along I-25 was horrible on the way back.
 For us, the three hour and thirty minute drive was easily doubled due to the bumper to bumper traffic.
-We left Glendo around 12:30 to 1:00, and didn’t get back to Boulder until around 8:00 that night.
+We left Glendo around 12:30 – 1 pm, and didn’t get back to Boulder until around 8:00 that night.

 I just said, “look at the bright side, at least we’re only doing this once.
 Had we tried getting here this morning, we could have easily had to do this traffic twice!”

+It took a while for the cell networks to get back to normal.
 While yes, I was disappointed I couldn’t go live and stream the eclipse as it happened, I was blessed to see my totality video get over 350 shares and over 16,000 views and counting just a few days after the eclipse, reaching many more people in the process!

+Not only that, the reception has been overwhelmingly positive!
 Many have said the images and the video was the best they’d seen of the eclipse!

 This eclipse was truly the trip of a life time for me.
 It was one big moment for my father to cross off his bucket list.
 All of the people that Orion Bear Astronomy reached, and the nice people that I met from around the country was something I’ll never forget, and will always cherish.
 The story of this eclipse is something that I’ll be talking about for years!